stevecochrane/tailwindcss-logical/README.md

 At this point I consider this plugin feature complete, but I will continue to monitor official specifications, as well as Tailwind itself, and update this plugin accordingly when anything changes.

 One thing I do plan to do is add support for `caption-side`, now that it is part of Tailwind itself.
+I will also consider dropping the legacy plugin API and building entirely with CSS in the Tailwind v4 way eventually, if there is enough value in doing so.

 ## Contributing